The following are questions frequently asked by students during the conduct process:

 The Student Legal Services Office (SLSO) is another office that students tend to go to when seeking help throughout the conduct process.
 SLSO is a student-funded law office that provides legal assistance to fee-paying UMass Amherst graduate and undergraduate students and student groups.
 They offer advice and/or referral in most legal matters affecting students.

 For a complete list of Student Conduct Resources, please click here.

-A Student Conduct Hearing Board consists of 3 to 5 individuals (Faculty, Staff and Student) who are trained by the university to hear cases and determine if a student/group is found responsible for violating the Code of Student Conduct.
-The Board submits a report outlining the findings to the Dean of Student or their designee who then make sanction determinations if applicable.
+A University Hearing Board consists of 3 to 5 individuals (Faculty, Staff and/or Student) who are trained by the university to hear cases and determine if a student/group is responsible for violating the Code of Student Conduct.
+The Board submits a report outlining the findings to the Dean of Students, or their designee, who then make sanction determinations if applicable.

 What is the difference between the conduct process and the legal/court process?

 While many University expectations of conduct parallel the laws of society in general, the University sets higher and more stringent standards than those found elsewhere in society.
 The University focuses primarily on educating students about their behavior, but may impose sanctions to preserve a safe and healthy environment for the University community.
 The University uses a preponderance of evidence (i.e., more likely than not) standard to make conduct decisions.

 Will my family be notified of any sanctions that I receive?

 Parents/legal guardians of dependent students under 21 years of age are notified when a student is found responsible for an alcohol or drug violation.